BlaynDrew414/dalle_image_app/README.md

 DALL-E Image App
 This app uses the DALL-E neural network with a Go backend and Mongo database to generate and store images from text descriptions.
 Users can input a text description, and the DALL-E model will generate an image based on that description.

+Images are stored into a database and can be viewed either singularly, or in their entirety.

+Images may be deleted one by one.

 Installation
 To install and run the app, follow these steps: